AlbrechtL/welle.io/README.md

 Tested on RPI with arch linux, and RPI with Raspbian Jessie, as well as under fedora 22 and Ubuntu 14.04 Cross compiled for W7/W10

+Options:
+Since an RPI is often run headless, an option is included to configure such that the PCM output is sent to a simple TCP server, listening at port 20040. uncommenting CONFIG+=TCP_STREAMER will do here.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 Note that the CMakeLists.txt file assumes Qt5, the sdr-j-pro works fine with both Qt4 and Qt5